Buckden, North Yorkshire: 2011 Census

 The population according to the 2011 census was 187 of which 51.3% were male and 48.7 female.
 There were 69.5% of the population who stated they were Christian, with the rest declaring no religion or not stating one.
 The entire population described their ethnicity as White/British.
 There were 135 dwellings listed within the parish boundary.

 Governance

 Buckden was historically a township in the ancient parish of Arncliffe, part of Staincliffe Wapentake in the West Riding of Yorkshire.
 Buckden became a separate civil parish in 1866.
 Buckden was transferred to the new county of North Yorkshire in 1974.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.

 The parish lies within the Skipton and Ripon UK Parliament constituency.
 It also lies within the Mid Craven electoral division of North Yorkshire County Council and the Upper Wharfedale ward of Craven District Council.

 Religion

-The Parish Church of Church of St Michael and All Angels is located in the nearby hamlet of Hubberholme.
+The Parish Church of St Michael and All Angels is located in the nearby hamlet of Hubberholme.
 It is a Grade II listed building built in the 12th century with rebuilding work done from the 16th Century onwards.